The hot-electron closure of the moment-based gyrokinetic plasma model: Gyrokinetic model

 \section{Gyrokinetic model}

-We model the ion-scale turbulence in a magnetized plasma using the local, electrostatic, $\delta f$ GK framework with an adiabatic electron response \citep{Catto1978LinearizedGyro-kinetics}.
-The model evolves the perturbed ion distribution function $g_i(x,y,z,\spar,\wperp,t)$ in field-aligned coordinates \citep{Beer1995}, where $x$ represents the direction perpendicular to the magnetic flux surface, $y$ the field line label, $z$ the coordinate aligned with the magnetic field, $\spar$ the velocity parallel to the magnetic field, $\wperp$ the perpendicular magnetic moment, and $t$ the time.
-The perturbed distribution function satisfies the gyrokinetic equation that, in normalized units (see Tab. \ref{tab:dimensionless_units}), writes as \cite{Frei2022LocalMode,Hoffmann2023GyrokineticShift},
+We model ion-scale turbulence in a magnetized plasma using the local, electrostatic, $\delta f$ GK framework with an adiabatic electron response \citep{Catto1978LinearizedGyro-kinetics}.
+The model evolves the perturbed ion distribution function $g_i(x,y,z,\spar,\wperp,t)$ in field-aligned coordinates \citep{Beer1995}, where $x$ represents the direction perpendicular to the magnetic flux surface, $y$ the field-line label, $z$ the coordinate aligned with the magnetic field, $\spar$ the velocity parallel to the magnetic field, $\wperp$ the magnetic moment, and $t$ the time.
+The perturbed distribution function satisfies the gyrokinetic equation, which, in normalized units (see Tab. \ref{tab:dimensionless_units}), is given by \cite{Frei2022LocalMode,Hoffmann2023GyrokineticShift},